 In 1999, the name of the UVA Medical Center was changed to the University of Virginia Health System.
 Chaplaincy Services and Pastoral Education began sponsoring the Level 1 summer and extended CPE units through a satellite program at Eastern Mennonite Seminary.
 Clinical sites were held at Rockingham Memorial Hospital and the Mennonite Retirement Community.
 Under the leadership of Dr. Lonnie Yoder and ACPE Supervisor Jay Stearns, the seminary began to work toward standing as a fully accredited center.
 In the summer of 2000, Rev. Kenton Derstine was hired as their full-time ACPE supervisor.
 In 2002, Eastern Mennonite University became a fully accredited CPE center.

 The Virginia Cluster for Pastoral Education formally dissolved in December 2000, when its members decided that centers would better relate through a sub-regional structure.
-At that point, all Virginia centers became individuall accredited.
-On January 1, 2001, the Virginia Cluster became the "Virginia Sub-Region, Mid-Atlantic Region, ACPE."
+At that point, all Virginia centers became individually accredited; this marked the beginning of a new accreditation cycle for UVA.
+On January 1, 2001, the Virginia Cluster became the “Virginia Sub-Region, Mid-Atlantic Region, ACPE.”

-June 2001 marked the resignation of Dr. Joan Murray who left the faculty to become director of pastoral care at Memorial Sloan-Kettering Cancer Center in New York.
-Mildred Best assumed the position of associate director, and the Rev. Melvin Janzen was hired to replace Philip McCarley as staff chaplain.
-In 2002, the supervisory education program was resumed and Rev. Angie Flack became the department's first supervisory chaplain fellow in over ten years.
+June 2001 marked the resignation of Dr. Joan Murray, who left the faculty to become director of pastoral care at Memorial Sloan-Kettering Cancer Center in New York.
+Rev. Mildred Best assumed the position of associate director, and the Rev. Melvin Janzen was hired to replace Philip McCarley as staff chaplain.
+In 2002, the supervisory education program was resumed and Rev. Angie Flack became the department’s first supervisory chaplain fellow in over ten years.
 She was certified as associate supervisor, ACPE, in February, 2006.
+Since that time, we have had several Supervisory Education Students.
+Rev. Karen Heistand, after being certified as an ACPE Supervisory Candidate and completing and passing her theory papers at UVA, moved to Florida to complete her Supervisory Education process with an ACPE Center there.
+On March 25, 2013, Rev. Shawn Gerber, ACPE Supervisory Candidate and former chaplain fellow at the UVA Health System, passed his papers, and in June of 2013, he accepted a position as Chaplain/ Pastoral Educator at Indiana University Health, Bloomington Hospital.